“He shielded him and cared for him;

-I have been looking for a job in a library for the last couple of months without success.
-Interesting that for the first time in over twenty years I don’t have a job, I’m not studying and I don’t have any children living at home.
-This should mean that I have got time to do all those things I use to say that I didn’t have time to do.
-So why is it that some of those things are still not getting done?
-Obviously I just don’t want to do them which surprises me because there are even some books I still haven’t read.
+After one of our many moves, I was looking for a job.
+For the first time in over twenty years, I didn’t have a job, I wasn’t studying and I didn’t have any children living at home.
+It meant that I had time to do all those things I used to say that I didn’t have time to do.
+However, some of those things were still not getting done.
+Obviously, I just didn’t want to do them.
+This surprised me because there were even some books I still hadn’t read.

-I have had to eliminate some phrases from my language like, “I haven’t got time” and “I’m too busy” which has made me realize how quickly and without thinking I often use these phrases.
-I have had to get more truthful about why I don’t want to do something.
+I had to eliminate some phrases from my language like, “I haven’t got time” and “I’m too busy.”
+I realized how quickly and without thinking I used these phrases.
+I became more truthful about why I didn’t want to do something.

 It was an interesting learning curve.
 Unexpectedly I found having enough time was quite a challenge.
 Why was it that the tasks I had to do, expanded to fill the time available?
 If the only thing I had to do that day was clean the house then it took all day to do it.
 Motivation was also an issue, if I couldn’t be late for anything, did it matter if I stayed in bed an extra half an hour?
 Laziness kicked in and the less I did, the less I wanted to do.
 Changing circumstances caused me to rethink some of my habits and priorities.